conflictlab/dsc/README.md

 )
 ```

+## Citation
+To acknowledge the use of this package in your work, please use the citation format provided below:

+Jian Cao (2023). dsc: Dynamic Synthetic Control Method for Comparative Case Studies.
+Version 0.1.0.
+URL: github.com/conflictlab/dsc

 ## Feedback and Contributions

 We welcome your feedback and contributions!
 Please open an issue on [GitHub](https://github.com/conflictlab/dsc/issues) or submit a pull request if you want to propose changes.